Seven walk-in Covid-19 testing centres to open around country

 People who are over 16 years of age can attend the centres without a referral from a general practitioner.

-They are open to people who live within 5km of the test centre .
+They are open to people who live within 5km of the test centre who have not tested postivie for Covid-19 in the last six months.

 People who wish to be tested need to bring photo ID and provide a mobile phone number to get their result.